Instead of using gasoline, the Polaris RANGER EV is powered by eight 12-volt batteries. The batteries are located under the seat.

 Main Power Connector

 When disconnected, the main power connector disconnects the battery pack from all electrical components with the exception of the contactor.
 Before servicing your RANGER EV, unplug the main power fuse.
-This fuse is located inside the right front wheel well.

 The main power connector is located under the cargo box, behind the seats.
 To disconnect, unplug the connector.
 After servicing the vehicle, the main power connector should be the last connection to be made.